Azure/azure-functions-openai-extension/samples/rag/README.md

     dotnet build && cd bin/debug/net6.0 && func start
     ```

+1. Refer the [demo.http](demo.http) file for the format of requests.
 1. Send an HTTP POST request to ingest a text file.
 You can do this multiple times with different files if you like.

     ```http